A10Jama/tech221_virtualisation/README.md

 ## The 4 Pillars of DevOps

-- DevOps Culture and Mindset:
+- DevOps Culture and Mindset
-- Adapting Microservices:
+- Adapting Microservices
-- Building Quality-driven Mindset:
+- Building Quality-driven Mindset
-- Tools and Automation:
+- Tools and Automation

 these pillars promote cooperation, shared accountability, the use of tools and technology to speed up software delivery while reducing human error, and constant performance monitoring to find and fix problems as they arise.